 Insurance brokers do not have access to Partnership policies in CA, CT and NY and from only one insurer in IN.
 However, consumers may be able to purchase Partnership-qualified coverage from another entity.

-As only 23.4 percent of participants’ WA policies qualified for the Partnership, participants’ Partnership-qualified policies in DRA states dropped from 55 to 34.6 percent.
-Other states saw some slippage in Partnership sales, presumably because benefit increase provisions are less popular.
-Minnesota (76.6 percent, down from 81.4 percent in 2020) leads each year.
-Wisconsin was second (67.5 percent) and six states had between 60 and 64 percent.
-Indiana (3.7 percent) and New Mexico (8.3 percent) were the only states with participant Partnership sales in which fewer than 20 percent qualified.
+Participants’ Partnership-qualified policies in DRA states rose from 34.6 to 49.9 percent, short of 2020’s 55 percent, presumably influenced by benefit increase provisions being less popular.
+Minnesota (83.5 percent) leads each year.
+Wyoming was second (79.5 percent), followed by Maine (73.7 percent) and Wisconsin (70.2 percent).
+Ten states had between 60 and 70 percent and 23 had at least 50 percent of their policies qualify.
+Once again, Indiana (5.9 percent) and New Mexico (14.7 percent) were the only states with participant Partnership sales in which fewer than 20 percent qualified.

 Factors such as age distribution, distribution system, market, underwriting requirements, and underwriting standards affect these results.

-This data is a subset of the placement data in Table 24.
+Table 31 shows the placement rate by applicant age.
+This data is a subset of the placement data in Table 30 as some carriers cannot provide this data by age.

 Low placement rates increase insurers’ cost per placed policy.
 More importantly, low placement rates discourage advisors from discussing LTCI with clients.
 In addition to not wanting to waste time and effort, advisors may fear that declined clients will be dissatisfied.
 In the Market Perspective section, we listed ways to improve placement rates.
 This is a critical issue for the industry.
 If readers have suggestions, they are invited to contact the authors.

-Four insurers contributed data to Table 26, which divides the number of uses of each underwriting tool by the number of applications processed.
-For example, the count of instances where medical records were requested was 93 percent of the number of applications.
-That does not mean that 93 percent of the applications involved medical records, because some applications resulted in more than one set of medical records being requested.
+Five insurers contributed data to Table 32, which divides the number of uses of each underwriting tool by the number of applications processed.
+For example, the count of instances where medical records were requested was 88 percent of the number of applications.
+That does not mean that 88 percent of the applications involved medical records, because some applications resulted in more than one set of medical records being requested.

 Year-to-year changes in distribution of sales among insurers significantly impact results.
 Lower maximum ages result in fewer face-to-face exams.
 Insurers might underreport the use of an underwriting tool because they may lack a good source for that statistic.
 For example, an insurer might not be able to split phone interviews by whether or not they include cognitive testing.

-Tables 29 and 30 show the 2020 percentages of policies issued in the most favorable category and decline decisions by issue age.
-Tables 29 and 30 do not exactly match Table 28 because some participants provide all-age rating or decline data.
-The percentage placed in the most favorable classification increased for all ages, except 18-29.
+Tables 35 and 36 show the 2022 percentages of policies issued in the most favorable category and decline decisions by issue age.
+These tables do not exactly match Table 34 because some participants provide all-age data, rather than separating it by age.
+The percentage placed in the most favorable classification increased for all ages from 2020 to 2022, at least partly due to changing distribution by age.

 We thank insurance company staff for submitting the data and responding to questions promptly.
-We also thank Sophia Fosdick, Rachelle Jacobs, and Zane Truesdell of Milliman for managing the data expertly.
+We thank our reader, Ellen Atkins, who suggested we explore the differences in hospice benefits among our participants.
+We also thank Sophia Fosdick and Quentin Clemens of Milliman for managing the data expertly.

 We reviewed data for reasonableness and insurers reviewed their product exhibit displays.
 Nonetheless, we cannot assure that all data is accurate.